This post is an update to our previous post on Google’s announcement of their $340 million relief funds to SMBs. See the original post here.

 How much are the credits?

-Each eligible business will receive one ad credit.
+Each eligible business will receive one ad credit worth up to $1,000.
 The amount of the ad credit will vary based on that business’ past Google Ads spend, as well as the country and currency where the business and Google Ads account is set up.

 When can eligible SMBs expect to see the ad credit applied to their advertising?